Car Insurance FAQs

 Who should I complain to about car insurance companies?

-If you believe your insurer has not fulfilled their obligation to you, as outlined in your policy’s Certificate of Insurance and/or Product Disclosure Statement (PDS), you can file a dispute.
+If you believe your insurer has not fulfilled their obligation to you, as outlined in your policy’s Certificate of Insurance and Product Disclosure Statement (PDS), you can lodge a dispute with your insurance provider.
+Beyond that, you have a right to escalate it through an independent governing body.

 In the first instance, it’s vital you contact your insurer to settle the issue.
-If you cannot come to an agreement with your insurer, you can contact the Financial Ombudsman Service (FOS), an impartial non-profit organisation that offers dispute resolution services to customers who are having troubles with their insurer.
+If you can’t come to an agreement with your insurer, you can contact the Australian Financial Complaints Authority (AFCA), an impartial, independent organisation that offers free dispute resolution services to customers having troubles with their insurer.

-Most reputable insurance companies are members of the FOS, and therefore services offered by the FOS are free to customers.
-You must keep written records about your dispute for the FOS to settle issues between you and the insurer.
+Most reputable insurance companies are members of AFCA, and many are required by law to be members.
+It’s helpful to keep written records about your dispute for AFCA to settle issues between you and the insurer.

-Please note that the FOS cannot assist with Compulsory Third Party (CTP or Green Slip) disputes.
+AFCA cannot assist with Compulsory Third Party (CTP)/Green Slip disputes.
 You must contact your state authority instead.

-If you believe your claim was unfairly denied, please read about the steps to dispute a car insurance claim.
+If you believe your claim was unfairly denied, here’s a guide on how to dispute a car insurance claim.

 What happens if I let my car insurance lapse?

-When taking out car insurance again, there may be a period of time before coverage commences where you’re not covered, especially if your insurer needs to inspect your vehicle.
-To ensure you’re choosing a policy that meets your needs and budget, use our helpful comparison tool; you can view policies side-by-side and compare their features, benefits, and limitations, as well as any discounts that may apply to you.
+When taking out car insurance again, it’s important that you choose a policy that meets your needs and budget.
+You can use our helpful comparison tool to view policies side-by-side and compare their features, benefits, and limitations, as well as any discounts that may apply to you.

 Can car insurers refuse to pay?